hardworking-toptal-dev/Voting-DAO/nouns-contracts-poh-anonymousvoting/README.md

 * Reset the entire election.
 Only Election Admin can call.
  * Reset()
 ## Changes to Nouns / Open Vote Network
+Merge of Open Vote Network and nous dao.
+An poc version.
 ## Development

 ### Install dependencies